-Gross Floor Area for Individual Social Infrastructure Facilities

-The SIP Framework takes the principle of benchmarking for gross floor area to a more detailed level - moving from a 'whole of planning locality' to a 'facility by facility' level of analysis.
-This allows for both analysis of the level of supply of facilities and the development of models for increased efficiency of provision, through co-location.
+Gross Floor Area for Individual Social Infrastructure Facilities of supply of facilities and the development of models for increased efficiency of provision, through co-location.
 The size and functionality of any social infrastructure asset is dependent on a range of community needs and factors - for example, the relative geographic isolation of Planning Area 1, indicates the need for a larger size facility than would be considered in Planning Areas adjacent to regional or district hubs.